-At the North Ward Campus there are a number of students who attend the English as a Second Language (ESL) support classes where they receive individually-tailored language and subject-specific support.
-Specialist ESL teachers are timetabled to teach multi-age groups across the Senior School.
+At the North Ward Campus, students may be invited to attend English as a Second Language (ESL) support classes, where they receive individually tailored language and subject-specific support.
+Specialist ESL teachers are timetabled to teach multi-age groups across the Middle School.
 The School recognises the importance of providing direct language assistance to this group to enhance their learning outcomes.

 The classes target key language concepts and skills.
-The ESL programme concentrates on the student's own curriculum, which is differentiated to accommodate the various learning needs and levels of students.
+The ESL program concentrates on the student's own curriculum, which is differentiated to accommodate the various learning needs and levels of students.

-In addition to ESL support classes, the School offers specific after-school tutorials to students.
-Should an ESL student find exam preparation or assignments challenging they can attend subject tutorials and receive help to complete their homework.
+In addition to ESL support classes, the School offers subject specific after-school tutorials to students.
+Should an ESL student find examination preparation or assignments challenging they can attend subject tutorials and receive help to complete their homework.
 The specific details regarding tutorials are available on our website.
-ESL Evening tutorials are scheduled once a fortnight and led by their ESL support teacher.
-It has proved to be popular amongst the students who benefit from the help of their ESL support teacher or their peers.

 As additional support, ESL students are eligible for Special Consideration in relation to internal assessment at Townsville Grammar School.
-For example under test conditions students may receive 15 minutes extra per hour; they may take a dictionary to the exam; and they can ask that the teacher read the question aloud to them.
+For example, under test conditions students may receive 10 minutes extra per hour; they may take a dictionary to the exam; and they can ask that the teacher read the question aloud to them.